Special Education

 Referral Process: Beginning the Partnership

 When anyone has a suspicion that a child might have a disability it is their responsibility to make a prompt referral to Planning and Placement Team for review.
 This responsibility is known as Child Find.
-Child Find is a component of the Individuals with Disabilities Education Act (IDEA) that requires state and local education agencies to identify, locate, and evaluate all children with disabilities, aged birth to 21, who are in need of early intervention or special education services.
+Child Find is a component of the Individuals with Disabilities Education Act (IDEA) that requires state and local education agencies to identify, locate, and evaluate all children with disabilities, aged birth to 22, who are in need of early intervention or special education services.
 Child Find is a continuous process of public awareness activities, screening and evaluation designed to locate, identify, and refer as early as possible all young children with disabilities and their families who are in need of an Early Intervention Program (Birth to 3) or Special Education services (3-21).
 Referrals can be made by any school staff member, parent, pediatrician or other interested party.
 What happens when a teacher has concerns?

 If a teacher has concerns with a student's school performance, he or she may request assistance from the Scientifically Research-Based Intervention (SRBI) Team (also known as the Early Intervention Plan or EIP).
 The SRBI Team is a general education initiative designed to support students and teachers by providing professional development, strategies, suggestions and, when data warrants, planned interventions for students who are experiencing difficulty in school (academically, behaviorally, and/or socially).
 The SRBI team is a group of professional staff who works together with the teacher to review data, determine if intervention is necessary and plan, implement, and evaluate the effect of the intervention on student performance.
 Though this is not a special education process, it is typically implemented before a referral for special education (except in emergencies or where the student has an obvious disability requiring specially designed instruction or accommodations).
 Parents are made aware of this process before it is initiated.
 After alternative strategies have been used, the teacher and other involved school personnel monitor the student's school performance and determine whether the alternative strategies are successful and should continue.
 Very often, many problems are resolved at this level.

 If, after a series of interventions, the student has not responded to the scientifically research-based intervention that has been implemented with fidelity, the SRBI Team will request a Planning and Placement Team (PPT) meeting with the parents to discuss the need for further evaluation.
-This is called PPT 1.
+This is called PPT 1Open PDF.
 This is a formal process that follows state and federal guidelines, to which parents must be invited.
 This referral "starts the clock" with mandated timelines (see below).
 Parents should receive written notice of a referral for special education evaluation made by school personnel within 5 days after the referral is made.

 What happens when a parent has concerns?

 The parent may also make a referral to a Planning and Placement Team by writing a letter to the teacher or principal at the school your student attends.
 You should date your request and keep a copy for your records.
 You may also verbally request a referral and the principal of your student's school building (or his/her designee) will assist you in the referral process.
 Upon the receipt of the referral, the Planning and Placement Team (PPT) (also known as the IEP Team) will meet to consider the request.
-This meeting is called PPT 1.
+This meeting is called PPT 1Open PDF.
 The purpose of PPT 1 is to review the reasons for the referral, determine if a comprehensive evaluation is warranted, and if so, and plan the evaluation.
 The team will meet and discuss the reasons for the request and determine, based upon an analysis of data, a record review, and any and all information presented by any team member (including the parent), if an evaluation is warranted.
 If the team decides to refer for evaluation, the same process outlined above would then be followed.
 If the parents disagree with the team's decision regarding the evaluation, they may refuse consent or exercise their due process rights.

 Parents should receive written notice of a referral for special education evaluation made by school personnel within 5 days after the referral is made.

-The Evaluation Process - Gathering the data to make good decisions
+The Evaluation Process: Gathering the data to make good decisions

 Evaluation is an essential beginning step in the special education process for a student with a suspected disability.
 Before a student can receive special education and related services for the first time, a full and individual initial evaluation of the student must be conducted to see if the student has a disability and is eligible for special education.
 Informed parental consent must be obtained before this evaluation may be conducted.
 Upon planning the evaluation the school team will ask for written parental consent by seeking a parent's signature on the Notice and Consent to Conduct an Initial Evaluation.